Discover Kakadu & Surrounds

 Yellow Water Billabong

-Yellow Water is one of Kakadu National Park’s best-known landmarks.
-Located near the small settlement of Cooinda, Yellow Water is home to crocodiles, wild horses, buffalo and other wildlife.
-The billabong, which floods to join other waterways during the wet season, attracts millions of migratory birds each year, including jacana, egrets, jabiru, sea eagles and magpie geese.
-Paperbark forests, pandanus and freshwater mangroves line the banks, and the water is dotted with beautiful pink and white water lilies.
-Explore the billabong by joining a wildlife cruise, or witness an unforgettable sunset from the viewing platform.
+Yellow Water is one of Kakadu’s best-known landmarks.
+Located near Cooinda Lodge, Yellow Water is home to crocodiles, birds, barramundi and other wildlife.
+The billabong, which floods to join other waterways during the Top End Summer, attracts millions of birds each year, including jacana, egrets, jabiru, sea eagles, magpie geese and a number of migratory bird species.
+Paperbark forests, pandanus and freshwater mangroves line the banks, and the water is dotted with beautiful pink and white waterlilies.
+Explore the billabong by joining a wildlife cruise, or witness an unforgettable sunset from the boardwalk and viewing platform.

 Take to the air in a light aircraft during the Tropical Summer (November – March) for a breathtaking view of Kakadu’s majestic Twin and Jim Jim waterfalls.